ladybug-tools/3d-models/supported-file-formats.md

 [Cross origin resource sharing (CORS)]( https://en.wikipedia.org/wiki/Cross-origin_resource_sharing ) issues are ongoing.

-The primary CORS issue is gaining acces to subsidiary files sich as bitmap textures.
+The primary CORS issue is gaining acces to subsidiary files such as bitmap textures.